IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

     * If the 5th octet of the frame has the `0x80` bit set, the frame is a CAN XL frame.
-The original (un-sliced) packet length must be between 13 and 2060; all other CAN XL frames are invalid.
+The original (un-sliced) packet length MUST be between 13 and 2060; all other CAN XL frames are invalid.

     * Otherwise:

       * If the original packet length is 72 or the 6th octet of the frame has the `0x04` bit set, the frame is a CAN FD frame.
-The frame length must be between 8 and 72; all other CAN FD frames are invalid.
+The frame length MUST be between 8 and 72; all other CAN FD frames are invalid.

       * Otherwise, the frame is a CAN CC frame.
-The original packet length must be between 8 and 16; all other CAN CC frames are invalid.
+The original packet length MUST be between 8 and 16; all other CAN CC frames are invalid.

 ### CAN CC and CAN FD frames